powerlanguage/anagramming/README.md

 # anagraming
 ![anagraming-logo](https://raw.githubusercontent.com/powerlanguage/anagraming/master/AppStoreFiles/Logo-128x128.png)

 _Anagraming_ is a simple word game for Android built with Unity.
-It was made in response to a lot of the overly complicated anagram apps available on the appstore.
+It was made as an alternative to the overly complicated anagram apps commonly available.

 Features: